rzimmerman/kal/README.md

 sudo npm install -g kal
 ```

-Then you can clone and build the repo:
+Then you can clone the repo, install the developer dependencies, and build the compiler:

 ```
-git clone https://github.com/rzimmerman/kal kal cd kal npm run-script make
+git clone https://github.com/rzimmerman/kal kal cd kal npm install npm run-script make
 ```